 Intent language is a stated goal of the legislature in enacting legislation and always begins with "It is the intent of the legislature...."
-Intent does not have the force of law, but it may be used to interpret statutory language.
+Intent does not have the force of law, but it may be used to provide guidance on the use of an appropriation.